DrkDevil/NgBase/README.md

 # NgBase

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.1.
+## Change Log
+This project has been updated from Angular 8 to Angular 9

 ## Development server